-The Board undertook a self-evaluation of its performance led by a non-executive director in March 2021 and concluded that it has operated effectively in delivering the objectives set out in its Terms of Reference, and that the information used by the Board was accurate and relevant.
+The Board undertook a formal self-evaluation of its performance led by a non-executive director in March 2021 and concluded that it has operated effectively in delivering the objectives set out in its Terms of Reference, and that the information used by the Board was accurate and relevant.
 Between formal reviews the Board considers its effectiveness on an ongoing basis.
-The Terms of Reference underwent a review by the Board in 2020.
+For 2021-2022, in line with good practice, the Board's effectiveness was reviewed through the Tailored Review.
+The Terms of Reference last underwent a review by the Board in 2020.
+The Terms of Reference will be supplanted by a new Terms of Reference for the Advisory Board next year.

-2020-2021 Managing Board activities
+2021-2022 Managing Board activities

-Board meetings were held throughout 2020-2021 and covered regular agenda items, including risk management, staffing and progress against the operational business plan.
+Board meetings were held throughout 2021-2022 and covered regular agenda items, including risk management, staffing and progress against the operational business plan.